fedosejev/insight/README.md

 Easily collect and publish your daily observations.

-__Insight__ is a static website generator that is tailored for creating a diary with daily observations.
+__Insight__ is a static website generator that is tailored for sharing your daily observations.

 ## Install